 Candida hyphae reproduce sexually since the nucleus has two copies of the chromosomes to create two separate cells thru the sporangia when a male and female meet.
 If you could call it male and female, it really isn't, it’s more like two cells splitting themselves to join and create a new cell.

-Yeast is the unicellular structure of candida albicans before it becomes multicellular candida and there have been over 1000 species classified.
+Yeast is the unicellular structure of candida albicans before it becomes multi-cellular candida and there have been over 1000 species classified although only around 150 species can survive within the human body.
 Yeast can be either anaerobic or aerobic and in the absence of oxygen they produce their energy by converting sugars into carbon dioxide and ethanol, and you wonder why you have brain fog?.